tux-1/shopapp/README.md

 # ShopApp

 ShopApp is a mobile application developed using Dart and Flutter.
-It allows users to [brief description of the app's main functionality or purpose].

 ## Features